lynnboy/design/AstSemantics.md

   * `float64.sqrt`: square root
   * `float64.min`: minimum (binary operator); if either operand is NaN, returns NaN
   * `float64.max`: maximum (binary operator); if either operand is NaN, returns NaN
+  * `float64.select`: select between two values with a condition (not short-circuiting)

 `min` and `max` operations treat `-0.0` as being effectively less than `0.0`.